 Your ongoing monthly support allows Kingsway to transform many more lives.
 The school has a long list of needy applicants who they are unable to enroll.
 These children may lose their only opportunity to get an education.

-Last year we asked folks to sponsor students but few did.
-But Milly did not bother to wait for the money to arrive.
+Last year we asked folks to sponsor students, but Milly did not bother to wait for the money to arrive.
 She just accepted needy children anyhow and stepped out in faith.

 If you’ve ever wished you could directly help the poorest in Africa, you’ve come to the right place.

 Because of an interesting cultural misunderstanding, I (Lois Tverberg, chair, US Kingsway board) missed a critical detail about Kingsway Christian High School until recently.
 Originally I thought that the school’s purpose was to support …